 Branch Testing: A testing technique to satisfy coverage criteria that require that for each decision point, each possible branch [outcome] be executed at least once.
 Contrast with testing, path; testing, statement.
 See branch coverage.

 Compatibility Testing: The process of determining the ability of two or more systems to exchange information.
 In a situation where the developed software replaces an already working program, an investigation should be conducted to assess possible comparability problems between the new software and other programs or systems.

-Cause Effect Graph: A Boolean graph linking causes and effects.
+Cause-Effect Graph: A Boolean graph linking causes and effects.
 The graph is actually a digital-logic circuit (a combinatorial logic network) using a simpler notation than standard electronics notation.

-Cause Effect Graphing: This is a Test data selection technique.
+Cause-Effect Graphing: This is a Test data selection technique.
 The input and output domains are partitioned into classes and analysis is performed to determine which input classes cause which effect.
 A minimal set of inputs is chosen which will cover the entire effect set.
 It is a systematic method of generating test cases representing combinations of conditions.

-Code Inspection: A manual [formal] testing [error detection] technique where the programmer reads source code, statement by statement, to a group who ask questions analyzing the program logic, analyzing the code with respect to a checklist of historically common programming errors, and analyzing its compliance with coding standards.
+Code Inspection: A manual [formal] testing [error detection] technique where the programmer reads source code, a statement by statement, to a group who ask questions analyzing the program logic, analyzing the code with respect to a checklist of historically common programming errors, and analyzing its compliance with coding standards.

 Code Review: A meeting at which software code is presented to project personnel, managers, users, customers, or other interested parties for comment or approval.

 Code Walkthrough: A manual testing [error detection] technique where program [source code] logic [structure] is traced manually [mentally] by a group with a small set of test cases, while the state of program variables is manually monitored, to analyze the programmer's logic and assumptions.